Indiana Jones (character): Costume

-The fedora and leather jacket from Indiana Jones and the Last Crusade are on display at the Smithsonian Institution's American History Museum in Washington, D.C.
+The fedora and leather jacket from Indiana Jones and the Last Crusade are on display at the Smithsonian Institution's National Museum of American History in Washington, D.C.
 The collecting of props and clothing from the films has become a thriving hobby for some aficionados of the franchise.
 Jones' whip was the third most popular film weapon, as shown by a 2008 poll held by 20th Century Fox, which surveyed approximately two thousand film fans.

 Casting

 Originally, Spielberg suggested Harrison Ford; Lucas resisted the idea, since he had already cast the actor in American Graffiti, Star Wars and The Empire Strikes Back, and did not want Ford to become known as his "Bobby De Niro" (in reference to the fact that fellow director Martin Scorsese regularly casts Robert De Niro in his films).
 During an intensive casting process, Lucas and Spielberg auditioned many actors, and finally cast actor Tom Selleck as Indiana Jones.
 Shortly afterward pre-production began in earnest on Raiders of the Lost Ark.
 CBS refused to release Selleck from his contractual commitment to Magnum, P.I., forcing him to turn down the role.
 Shooting for the film could have overlapped with the pilot for Magnum, P.I. but it later turned out that filming of the pilot episode was delayed and Selleck could have done both.

 Subsequently, Peter Coyote and Tim Matheson both auditioned for the role.
 After Spielberg suggested Ford again, Lucas relented, and Ford was cast in the role less than three weeks before filming began.